tmoerman/adam-fx/README.md

 val variants: RDD[VariantContextWithSnpEffAnnotations] = ec.loadVariantsWithSnpEffAnnotations(annotatedVcf)
 ```

 The methods are capable to load `SnpEffAnnotations` from Parquet storage.
-The convention is that Parquet files are
+By convention, the Parquet file names have
-named with suffix `.adam`.
-We can save an `RDD[SnpEffAnnotations]` to Parquet in the usual Adam way:
+suffix ".adam".
+We can save an `RDD[SnpEffAnnotations]` to Parquet in the usual Adam way, by importing the
+ADAMContext implicit conversions and calling `adamParquetSave(fileName)` on an RDD of Avro data types:

 ```
+import org.bdgenomics.adam.rdd.ADAMContext._

 annotations.adamParquetSave("/my/data/dir/annotations.adam")
 ```